 An estimated 3 billion pairs of plastic sandals are made globally each year.
 The flip-flops are non-biodegradable, and the polyurethane-based products pollute landfills, rivers, and oceans each year.

-The algae-based flip-flops, Triton Soles aims to replace traditionally purchased footwear with a more sustainable option.
 Once the algae are collected, they are treated with solvents and heat to extract the oil.
 The oil is then chemically converted into polyol, a viscous liquid.
 The polyol is then mixed with a chemical to produce polyurethane.
 It is the ratio of this mixture that determines the rigidity of the resultant foam.
 Generally, a softer foam is preferred for the footbed, while a harder one is preferred for the bottom.